gatsbyjs/gatsby/docs/blog/2019-03-26-what-the-jamstack-means-for-marketing/index.md

 **Overall benefits:**

 - Improved technical knowledge and skills - including shipping content and working with code every day during the build.
-End result = easier to manage, improve and optimise the site content after it launched.
+End result = easier to manage, improve and optimize the site content after it launched.
 - Became well versed in how the site is structured, resulting in greater understanding and communication between teams (dev + design + marketing).
 - The development cycle and the content were being worked on simultaneously and you could see the iterative improvements being made instantly.
 No long dev cycles followed by a mad dash to get all of the marketing content in at the last minute.